Stamford Pioneers: History

+1888: Early Connecticut State League team

-Stamford first hosted the 1888 Stamford team, who played the season as members of the Connecticut State League.
+Stamford first hosted minor league baseball in 1888.
+The Stamford team played a partial season as members of the Connecticut State League after the Bridgeport Giants team relocated to Samford during the season.

+1947: Colonial League championship

-The 1947 Stamford Bombers became members of the six–team, Class B level Colonial League, which reformed after last playing in 1915.
+A Stamford franchise was formed for the 1947 season and the Stamford "Bombers" became members of the six–team, Class B level Colonial League.
+The league reformed after last playing in 1915.
 The Bombers were joined by the Bridgeport Bees, New London Raiders, Port Chester Clippers, Poughkeepsie Giants and Waterbury Timers in beginning league play on May 7, 1947.

-The Stamford franchise was owned by New York City entrepreneurs, Lou Haneles and Stan Moor.
-Haneles would serve as the teams' general manager and would integrate the team roster.
-In 1946 and 1947, 16 black players crossed the color line in minor league baseball.
-Six of them were signed by Haneles to Stamford in 1947.
+The Stamford franchise was owned by New York City entrepreneurs Lou Haneles and Stan Moor.
+Handles served as the teams' general manager and integrated the team roster in the era of segregated professional baseball.
+In the 1946 and 1947 minor league seasons, a total 16 black players crossed the color line in minor league baseball.
+Six of them were signed by Haneles to Stamford in 1947 in his tenure in the position.

-On their home opening night, on May 8, 1947, 600 fans were in attendance in arctic weather at Mitchell Stadium.
-Colonial League president Ken Strong caught the first ball tossed by Stamford Mayor Charles E. Moore.
-Stamford defeated Waterbury, 16–5 in the game, as Stamford's Scotty Koproski hit the first recorded Colonial League home run.
+On their home opening night, on May 8, 1947, 600 fans were in attendance in frigid weather at Mitchell Stadium.
+In pre-game festivities, Colonial League president Ken Strong caught the first ball, which was tossed by Stamford Mayor Charles E. Moore.
+In the opening night ballgame, Stamford defeated the visiting Waterbury Timers by the score of 16–5.
+In the game, Stamford's outfielder Joseph Koproski hit the first recorded Colonial League home run.
+Koprowski went on to hit .332 with 10 home runs and 99 RBIs on the season, his first of three with Stamford.

-In the era of segregated baseball, Stamford fielded six black players in 1947.
-Pitcher Al Preston joined the Stamford club from the New York Black Yankees on August 6, 1947 Preston played for Stamford in 1947 and 1948, and was joined by Carlos Santiago, on August 10, 1947.
+In the era of segregated professional baseball, Stamford the Samford roster featured six black players during the 1947 season.
+Pitcher Al Preston joined the Stamford club from the New York Black Yankees on August 6, 1947.
+Preston played for Stamford in 1947 and 1948, and was joined by Carlos Santiago, on August 10, 1947.
 Santiago then played for Stanford in 1948 and 1949.
 Johnny Haith, Roy Lee, Jr., Andre Pulliza and Fred Shepherd also played with Stamford in 1947.